/mlp/: Racist content

-Since its inception, segments of the My Little Pony fandom, particularly parts of the /mlp/ community, have faced scrutiny regarding the presence of far-right and extremist elements.
+Since its inception, segments of the My Little Pony fandom, particularly parts of the /mlp/ community, have faced scrutiny regarding the presence right wing elements.
 Due to the fandom's early roots on 4chan, some users introduced politically radical content to the community.

 In June 2020, during the George Floyd protests, The Atlantic reported that the My Little Pony fandom was experiencing an "all-out civil war" regarding racist content.
 The article noted that some /mlp/ users mocked the protests with racist art, many of which was posted to Derpibooru, the fandom's primary fan art repository.
 On Derpibooru, art mocking the protests received substantial upvotes while pro-Black Lives Matter art was heavily downvoted.
 This conflict led to the site's first significant moderation policy change, with administrators banning images "created for no reason other than to incite controversy" and temporarily removing content mocking the protests.
-The article specifically identified Derpibooru as having "became a playground for the right-wing posters [from /mlp/] who could upload their art."
+The article specifically identified Derpibooru as having "became[sic] a playground for the right-wing posters [from /mlp/] who could upload their art."

-One controversial image described in the report was a modified version of a white nationalist meme that juxtaposed SpaceX astronauts with Black Lives Matter protesters.
+One controversial image described in the report was a modified version of a white nationalist meme that juxtaposed SpaceX astronauts with Black Lives Matter protesters “rioting.”
 The meme, which was first posted on /mlp/, replaced black protesters with cartoon zebras (who are African-coded in the Friendship Is Magic universe).
 The Atlantic noted that zebras are commonly referred to on /mlp/ using the word zigger—a portmanteau of zebra and nigger—and quoted a user's comment on the image that praised it as "perfect for subtle messaging".